 Photos from the Dior LA Fashion Show Events in May 2017

-In late June, Karen and I were invited as guests of Dior to their Paris haute couture fashion show on July 3rd as part of fashion week (Remember the movies, Pret A Port or The Devil Wears Prada?).
-Karen and Lisa were unable to attend the event, but I took my daughter Brooke and we enjoyed not only the Dior fashion show, but also attended the retrospective 70th Anniversary Exhibition of Christian Dior (which remains up at the Musée des Arts Décoratifs until January 2018).
+In late June 2017, Karen and I were invited as guests of Dior to their Paris haute couture fashion show on July 3rd as part of fashion week (Remember the movies, Pret A Port or The Devil Wears Prada?).
+Karen and Lisa were unable to attend the event, but I took my daughter Brooke and we enjoyed not only the Dior fashion show, but also attended the retrospective 70th Anniversary Exhibition of Christian Dior (which remained up at the Musée des Arts Décoratifs until January 2018).
 The Dior show was, needless to say, fascinating; and the exhibit was beautiful and historically very interesting—well worth seeing if you’re in Paris.
-To our surprise, several women at the fashion show and exhibition were wearing dresses, pants, or T-shirts from the Motherpeace collection (even though the ready-to-wear line doesn’t officially get released into stores until November 2017).
+To our surprise, several women at the fashion show and exhibition were wearing dresses, pants, or T-shirts from the Motherpeace collection (even though the ready-to-wear line didn't officially get released into stores until November 2017).

 Here is a Dior artisan creating a hand-sewn leather bag with the Wheel of Fortune image on it.
 This divinatory game is one of the main inspirations of Maria Grazia Chiuri for her cruise collection 2018, presented last May in the middle of a Californian nature reserve.
 This card was chosen for its powerful symbolism: represented by the twelve signs of the zodiac, this wheel recalls the passage of time, destiny.
 Fate that a woman should follow by relying on her instinctive senses, according to Karen Vogel and Vicki Noble.